Fossil fuel power station: Steam

-In a steam turbine power plant, fuel is burned in a furnace and the hot gasses flow through a boiler.
+In a steam turbine power plant, fuel is burned in a furnace and the hot gases flow through a boiler.
 Water is converted to steam in the boiler; additional heating stages may be included to superheat the steam.
 The hot steam is sent through controlling valves to a turbine.
 As the steam expands and cools, its energy is transferred to the turbine blades which turn a generator.
 The spent steam has very low pressure and energy content; this water vapor is fed through a condenser, which removes heat from the steam.
 The condensed water is then pumped into the boiler to repeat the cycle.

 Emissions from the boiler include carbon dioxide, oxides of sulfur, and in the case of coal fly ash from non-combustible substances in the fuel.
-Waste heat from the condenser is transferred either to the air, or sometimes to a cooling pond, lake or river.
+Waste heat from the condenser is transferred either to the air or, sometimes, to a cooling pond, lake or river.